VictorOluniyi/Data-Cleaning-Project-SQL/README.md

 This repository contains a data cleaning project for a real estate dataset.
 The objective of this project is to clean the dataset and prepare it for analysis.

 Data Source
 The data used for this project was obtained from the public dataset repository, Kaggle.
-The dataset contains information on real estate properties, including their location, size, number of bedrooms and bathrooms, and sale price.
+The dataset contains information on real estate properties, including their unique_id, parcel_id, land_use, sale_date, sale_price, legal_reference, sold_as_vacant, owner_name, acre_age, land_value, building_value, total_value, year_built, bedrooms, full_bath, and half_bath

 ## Tech Stack
 The data cleaning project was conducted using SQL (PostGRESQL)